 That's another limitation of Mel's movie.
 Although they're speaking Aramaic and Latin, its real language is Hollywooden.
 So, for example, one of the flashbacks shows Jesus the carpenter making what seems to Mary like a "tall" table.
 Jesus explains that it's for a rich man who likes to eat sitting down on "chairs" and mimes the position.
 "This will never catch on," says Mary.
 The imagery is rooted in the traditional: all but one of the stations of the Cross are seen (the eighth was cut for time reasons, which, for some reason, reminds me of cost-conscious Lew Grade producing Jesus of Nazareth: "Do we have to have twelve disciples?")
 But Mel's realization of tradition owes as much to Hollywood shorthand as the glories of Christian art: Judas is haunted by troll extras laid off from Harry Potter and Lord Of The Rings, and Jesus is stalked by someone who's a cross between Nosferatu and Jessica Lange in All That Jazz.
 Worst of all are the Roman soldiers who torture Christ and laugh and spit and jeer like corrupt banana-republic cops in an action movie.
 Regardless of whether that's a slur on one of the great empires of our civilization, it serves Gibson poorly: the sins that Jesus died for are our everyday ones, not the worst excesses of an Amnesty International report.
 A brisker, more professional soldiery would have made the point better.

-~As we mentioned above, Mark will have an Easter audio special for you later this evening.
-If you're a member of The Mark Steyn Club, do please share your view of our Good Friday feature in the comments section.
-If you're not a member of The Mark Steyn Club, we're fast approaching our second birthday and would love to welcome you to our ranks.
+As we mentioned above, Mark will have another Easter special for you tomorrow.
+If you're a member of The Mark Steyn Club, do please share your view of our movie feature in the comments section.
+If you're not a member of The Mark Steyn Club, we're fast approaching our fourth birthday and would love to welcome you to our ranks.

 Comment on this item (members only)